fnagel/fe_performance/README.md

 # TYPO3 fe_performance

-This extension helps to improve frontend performance in TYPO3 CMS.
+This TYPO3 CMS extension improves your frontend performance.
+Adds HTML and JavaScript minification.
+Comes with some useful tweaks to improve asset rendering.

+Supports JS added by TypoScript, PageRenderer or AssetCollector.

 ## Features

+* JS added by TypoScript or PageRenderer
   * Minification of JS (files and inline)
   * Exclude per page inline JS from concatenation
   * Move default JS to footer

+* JS added by AssetCollector (BETA!)
+  * Enable minify and gzip for JS files

+* Minify all generated HTML

 ## What it does

 TYPO3 does gzip compression but no minification of JS files.
-This extension adds JavaScript minification to files and inline scripts by using the `jsCompressHandler` hook.
+This extension adds JavaScript minification to files and inline scripts by using the `jsCompressHandler` hook and `BeforeJavaScriptsRenderingEvent` event.
 Usage: `config.compressJs` needs to be enabled, gzip compression works as before.

 When using `config.removeDefaultJS = external` TYPO3 generates temp JavaScript
 files with all per page inline JS and some default JS.
 This way users need to